sourcegraph/handbook/content/strategy-goals/strategy/use-cases/dev-onboarding.md

 <!-- Convey what things will be like in the future for your use case, being as descriptive as you can to help someone understand where we are headed with our vision. -->

 Sourcegraph anchors onboarding inside engineering organizations and enables engineers to dive into unfamiliar code and get to "first bug fix or feature" quickly.
-With Soucegraph integrated in the developers workflow they see increased velocity in their work over their peers that do not integrate Sourcegraph in their workflow.
+With Sourcegraph integrated in the developers workflow they see increased velocity in their work over their peers that do not integrate Sourcegraph in their workflow.

 ## How we solve this today